 After selecting an appropriate control baseline, organizations initiate a tailoring process to align the controls more closely with the specific security and privacy requirements identified by the organization.
-24 The tailoring process is part of an organization-wide risk management process that includes framing, assessing, responding to, and monitoring information security and privacy risks.
-Tailoring decisions are not carried out in a vacuum.
+The tailoring process is part of an organization-wide risk management process that includes framing, assessing, responding to, and monitoring information security and privacy risks.
+Tailoring decisions are dependent on organizational or system-specific factors.
 While tailoring decisions are focused on security and privacy considerations, the decisions are typically aligned with other risk-related issues that organizations must routinely address.
-Risk-related issues such as cost, schedule, and performance are considered in the determination of which controls to employ in organizational systems and environments of operation.
-25 The tailoring process can include but is not limited to the following activities: 26
+Risk-related issues such as cost, schedule, and performance are considered in the determination of which controls to employ and how to implement controls in organizational systems and environments of operation.
+The tailoring process can include but is not limited to the following activities:

-- Identifying and designating common controls - Applying scoping considerations - Selecting compensating controls - Assigning values to organization-defined control parameters via explicit assignment and selection statements - Supplementing baselines with additional controls and control enhancements - Providing specification information for control implementation
+- Identifying and designating common controls - Applying scoping considerations - Selecting compensating controls - Assigning values to organization-defined control parameters via explicit assignment and selection operations - Supplementing baselines with additional controls and control enhancements - Providing specification information for control implementation

-511 Organizations use risk management guidance to facilitate risk-based decision making regarding 512 the applicability of the controls in the baselines.
-Ultimately, organizations employ the tailoring 513 process to achieve cost-effective solutions that support organizational missions and business 514 needs and provide security and privacy protections commensurate with risk.27 Organizations 515 have the flexibility to tailor at the organization level for systems in support of a line of business 516 or mission/business process, at the individual system level, or by using a combination of the 517 two.
-However, organizations do not arbitrarily remove security and privacy controls from 518 baselines.
-Tailoring decisions are expected to be defensible based on mission and business 519 needs, a sound rationale, and explicit risk-based determinations.
-28
+Organizations use risk management guidance to facilitate risk-based decision making regarding the applicability of the controls in the baselines.
+Ultimately, organizations employ the tailoring process to achieve cost-effective solutions that support organizational mission and business needs and provide security and privacy protections commensurate with risk.
+Organizations have the flexibility to tailor at the organization level for systems in support of a line of business or a mission or business process, at the individual system level, or by using a combination of the two.
+However, organizations do not arbitrarily remove security and privacy controls from baselines.
+Tailoring decisions are expected to be defensible based on mission and business needs, a sound rationale, and explicit risk-based determinations.